oaayoub/bosta_challenge/README.md

 Follow these steps to set up the project locally:

 1. Ensure you have Docker and Docker Compose installed on your machine.
-2. Clone the repository: `git clone `
+2. Clone the repository: `gh repo clone oaayoub/bosta_challenge`
-3. Navigate to the project directory: `cd BOSTA_CHALLENGE`
+3. Navigate to the project directory: `cd bosta_challenge`
 4. Build the Docker image: `docker-compose build`
 5. Start the containers: `docker-compose up -d`

 ### Docker Containers